Donn Alvin Clendenon

 - Died September 17, 2005 in Sioux Falls, SD USA

 First baseman Donn Clendenon was a solid player for the Pittsburgh Pirates for nearly a decade.
-Later, while with the New York Mets in 1969, he hit three home runs in the 1969 World Series and was named World Series MVP.
+Later, while with the New York Mets in their miraculous 1969 season, he hit three home runs in the World Series and was named World Series MVP.

-Clendenon, who played virtually all his career during the second deadball era, had a decent career batting average of .274.
-He had a lot of power, although playing 8 seasons with the Pirates in Forbes Field depressed his home run totals considerably.
+Clendenon, who played virtually all his career during the second deadball era, had a very good career line of .274/.328/.442.
+He had a lot of power, with 159 bombs, although playing eight seasons with the Pirates at cavernous Forbes Field depressed his home run totals considerably.

 - 1969 World Series MVP